-To ensure your company is passed to your family, or to whomever you choose, in exactly the way you desire, you need to create a comprehensive business estate plan.
-I help small business owners create a plan that works with their personal estate plan to ensure the outcome is as seamless as possible for families, employees, and partners.
-In our initial consultation, we will discuss these and other options:
+To ensure your company is passed to your family, or to whomever you choose, in exactly the way you desire after your death, you need to create a comprehensive business estate plan.
+I help small business owners create a plan that works with their personal estate plan to ensure the transition and outcome is as seamless as possible for families, employees, and partners.
+In our initial consultation, we will discuss exactly what business estate planning in Florida entails.
+We will cover the topics below, in addition to others.

 1. Living Trusts